micropython/micropython/docs/library/machine.UART.rst

      - *tx* specifies the TX pin to use.
      - *rx* specifies the RX pin to use.
+     - *rts* specifies the RTS pin to use for RTS hardware flow control
+     - *cts* specifies the CTS pin to use for CTS hardware flow control
      - *txbuf* specifies the length in characters of the TX buffer.
      - *rxbuf* specifies the length in characters of the RX buffer.
      - *timeout* specifies the time to wait for the first character (in ms).